drazdra/UNN/README.md

 > But more on the tokenization solution later :).

 Even so, neural models manage the trick of imitating human-like *concepts*.
 How?!
 Why?
 There are three reasons:
- - tokenizers also contain many full words and word roots which are *our* concepts
+ - Tokenizers also contain many full words and word roots which are *our* concepts.
- - the attention implementation doesn't process learnt patterns *separately* but rather always mingles these into a single large pattern, working as a *semantic assembler*
+ - The attention implementation doesn't process learnt patterns *separately* but rather always mingles these into a single large pattern, working as a *semantic assembler*.
- - the amount of statistical data is immense, allowing the model to learn to translate its conceptualization into ours (remember, transformers started as *translation* neural networks)
+ - The amount of statistical data is immense, allowing the model to learn to translate its conceptualization into ours (remember, transformers started as *translation* neural networks).

 These three things partially patch the initial "flaw".